gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 * `inferHtmlResources(white: WhiteList)`: fetch all resources matching a pattern in the white list.
 * `inferHtmlResources(white: WhiteList, black: BlackList)`: fetch all resources matching a pattern in the white list excepting those in the black list.
-* `inferHtmlResources(black: BlackList)`: fetch all resources excepting those matching a pattern in the black list.
-* `inferHtmlResources(black: BlackList, white: WhiteList)`: fetch all resources excepting those matching a pattern in the black list and not in the white list.
+* `inferHtmlResources(black: BlackList, white: WhiteList = WhiteList(Nil))`: fetch all resources excepting those matching a pattern in the black list and not in the white list.
 * `inferHtmlResources(filters: Option[Filters])`

 Finally, you can specify the strategy for naming those requests in the reports: